Equip language communities to apply the Bible to their daily lives

 The work of Bible use is extremely varied.
 It may involve working with pastors and literacy specialists to develop Bible study materials or Sunday school programmes.
 It may also involve helping local Christians to produce audio cassettes, videos or radio programmes.
 Those with musical abilities may develop their skills in ethnomusicology and arts and help church communities worship God in ways natural to them.

 One particular aspect of Bible-use work is in using the mother-tongue scriptures in trauma healing workshops with people who have been subject to traumatic experiences such as displacement, war or natural disasters.
 God's word works powerfully to bring healing and a deep understanding of God's loving presence throughout seasons of crisis, and there are moving testimonies of the traumatised being transformed as they engage with God's word in this way.
-We've shared some of these stories on the blog.
+We've shared some of these stories here.

 Do you have a passion to see translated Scriptures transform hearts and lives?
 Could you help empower the local church to grow in Christ through the use of mother-tongue Scriptures?